 Upon entering this reduced power state (Auto-Sleep mode), the monitor screen is blanked, the backlight turns off, and the power light turns amber.
 The monitor draws less than 0.5 W of power when in this reduced power state.
 The monitor wakes from Auto-Sleep mode when the computer sends an active signal to the monitor (for example, when you activate the mouse or keyboard).

 To disable Auto-Sleep Mode in the OSD:

-- 1. Press the Menu button to open the OSD.

-- 2. In the OSD, select Power.

-- 3. Select Auto-Sleep Mode, and then select Off.
+- 1. Press the center of the OSD controller to open the OSD. - 2.
+In the OSD, select Power. - Select Auto-Sleep Mode, and then select Off.